artefactual/atom-docs/user-manual/administer/settings.rst

    :width: 90%
    :alt: An image of the Institution search holdings label settings

-The institution block's dedicted browse menu can also be customized via **Admin
+The institution block's dedicated browse menu can also be customized via **Admin
 > Manage menus**, under the ``browseInstitution`` menu - for more information on working with menus, see: :ref:`manage-menus`.